Court of Protection

 Claire is regularly instructed in cases in the High Court and Court of Protection involving serious medical treatment for adults and children.
 She has appeared in cases involving capacity disputes, welfare matters such as residence, care and contact with others and challenges to DOLS authorisations.
 She also undertakes advisory work, including advice on remedies for breach of the ECHR rights of individuals who lack capacity and are the subject of proceedings in the Court of Protection.

-Her recent cases involve issues such as the provision of blood products to the child of family who are devout Jehovah’s Witnesses (Re T), the withdrawal of life sustaining treatment from brain damaged babies (Baby SS and ZT) and patients in PVS/MCS (Re L) and the provision of life saving surgery to patients who lack capacity to consent to treatment (Re JH and Re T).
+Her cases involve issues such as the provision of blood products to the child of family who are devout Jehovah’s Witnesses (Re T), the withdrawal of life sustaining treatment from brain damaged babies (Baby SS and ZT) and patients in PVS/MCS (Re L) and the provision of life saving surgery to patients who lack capacity to consent to treatment (Re JH and Re T).

 cases & work of note